-Fig. 115.-The New Zealand Tuatara, × 1/5.
+FIG. 113.-The New Zealand Tuatara, $\times \frac{1}{5}$.
 (Drawn by Miss V. E. Dendy from a model and photographs.)

-In the adult tuatara these is still a fairly well developed pineal eye (Fig. 116), with retina, lens and nerve, but it is only about 50th inch in diameter and lies deeply buried beneath the skin in the parietal foramen in the middle of the roof of the skull.
+In the adult tuatara there is still a fairly well developed pineal eye (Fig. 114), with retina, lens and nerve, but it is only about $\frac{1}{50}$ th inch in diameter and lies deeply buried beneath the s 2 skin in the parietal foramen in the middle of the roof of the skull.
 It may to some extent still be functional, though probably of far less importance than in the extinct amphibia and reptiles of the Palæozoic and Mesozoic periods, in which the presence of a comparatively large parietal foramen indicates that the eye was better developed.
 In the case of the tuatara it has been demonstrated by anatomical and embryological investigation that the remaining pineal eye is the left-hand member of the original pair.
 In the lampreys it appears to be the right-hand member.

-Fig. 116.-Section through the Pineal Eye of the Tuatara, × 68.
-(From photograph.) le., lens; n., nerve; ret., retina.
+FIG. 114.-Section through the Pineal Eye of the Tuatara, \times 68 (From photograph.) le., lens; n., nerve; ret., retina.

-Turning now to the frog, we sometimes find in this animal a minute light-coloured spot on top of the head (Fig. 117), between the paired eyes.
-This marks the position of a little sac-shaped vesicle which lies beneath the skin and is known as Stieda's organ, consisting merely of a number of undifferentiated cells surrounding a central cavity and attached to the end of a kind of stalk (Fig. 118).
+Turning now to the frog, we sometimes find in this animal a minute light-coloured spot on top of the head (Fig. 115), between the paired eyes.
+This marks the position of a little sac-shaped vesicle which lies beneath the skin and is known as Stieda's organ, consisting merely of a number of undifferentiated cells surrounding a central cavity and attached to the end of a kind of stalk (Fig. 116).
 The vesicle represents the functionless vestige of a pineal eye and the stalk probably represents its disappearing nerve.

-Fig. 117.-Head of Frog (Rana temporaria), showing Stieda's Organ between the lateral Eyes.
+FIG. 115.-Head of Frog (Rana temporaria), showing Stieda's Organ between the lateral Eyes.
 (From Studnička, after Stieda.)